Rsantct/pAudio/README.md

 Some features:

-- Calibrated volume listening level supported by an **EBU R128 Loudness monitor to check the loudness of any recording**.
+- Calibrated volume listening level supported by an **EBU R128 Loudness monitor** to check the loudness of any recording.
 - Advanced Hi-Fi like _loudness_ control, with ISO 226:2003 standard equal **loudness compensation curves for low SPL listening** without loosing low and high bands perception.
 - Hi-Fi like preamp controls: volume, tone, balance, subsonic, stereo/mono/midside/polarity, mute, loudness
 - **Target curves** and **DRC (digital room correction)**